influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/concepts/glossary.md

 ## shard group

+Shard groups are logical containers for shards.
-Data on disk are organized into shard groups, logical containers organized by time and retention policy.
+Shard groups are organized by time and retention policy.
 Every retention policy that contains data has at least one associated shard group.
 A given shard group contains all shards with data for the interval covered by the shard group.
 The interval spanned by each shard group is the shard duration.
-See [Retention Policy management](/influxdb/v1.0/query_language/database_management/#retention-policy-management) for more information.

-Shard groups are logical containers for shards, which are actual files on disk.

 Related entries: [database](/influxdb/v1.0/concepts/glossary/#database), [retention policy](/influxdb/v1.0/concepts/glossary/#retention-policy), [series](/influxdb/v1.0/concepts/glossary/#series), [shard](/influxdb/v1.0/concepts/glossary/#shard), [shard duration](/influxdb/v1.0/concepts/glossary/#shard-duration)